SSIGPRO/LOUPE_evolutions/README.md

 ---
 **Description**

-Our work is based and evolves the models presented in:
+Our work is based and evolves the models presented in [1,2]

-1. "Deep-learning-based Optimization of the Under-sampling Pattern in MRI" C. Bahadir‡, A.Q.
-Wang‡, A.V.
-Dalca, M.R.
-Sabuncu.
-IEEE TCP: Transactions on Computational Imaging.
-6. pp. 1139-1152.
-2020. doi: 10.1109/TCI.2020.3006727.
-2. "Learning-based Optimization of the Under-sampling Pattern in MRI".
-Cagla D. Bahadir, Adrian V. Dalca, and Mert R. Sabuncu.
-IPMI: Information Processing in Medical Imaging.
-2019.
-DOI: https://doi.org/10.1007/978-3-030-20351-1_61

 In particular, we refer to the original LOUPE model as "dec0|L0".
 It consists of an encoder and a decoder.
 The encoder undersamples a fully sampled MRI scan in the frequency domain and brings it back to the spatial domain.
 For this purpose the encoder trains a binary mask that decides which k-space samples of the MRI to take or to discard (given a fixed number of elements to keep).
 The decoder ,instead, reconstructs the discarded frequency by using a U-NET, that takes the undersampled image in the spatial domain and returns a restored version of it.
 The loss "L0", that computes the mean absolute error (mae) between the ground truth and the reconstructed image, is minimized during training to optimize the model.